gudrob/godot-ai-rpg/README.md

 Currently TTS is not working for MacOS as the project is moving away from bundled python.

 ### Issues
-At the moment the project is a Franksteinish abomination and prone to breaking. \
 If you have an issue, please post as much info as possible. \
 Do not post screenshots of error message, copy them. \
 All backend output is written to the godot console. \